-Follow our practical steps for staying safe when you are flooded.
-Don't attempt to clean-up or do repairs until your landlord has inspected the damage.
+Follow our advice on what to do when your home is flooded.
+Don't try to clean up or do repairs until your landlord has inspected the damage.

 Step 2: Contact your landlord to discuss clean-up and repairs

 You should contact your landlord or letting agent as soon as possible.
-They may have an emergency 24-hour phone number.
-You should request that they come to the property to inspect the levels of damage, and take pictures.
+They might have an emergency 24-hour phone number.
+You should ask them to come to the property to inspect the level of damage and take pictures.
 You can ask for a written list of repairs that will be carried out urgently.

-Your landlord should organise for temporary accommodation if it is not possible for you to stay in the property.
-This is particularly the case if you will be left without electricity or heating.
-You should explain any additional needs or disabilities you have that will make it difficult for you to remain in the property.
+Your landlord should organise temporary accommodation if you can't stay in the property, for example because you'll be left without electricity or heating.
+You should explain any additional needs or disabilities you have that will make it difficult for you to stay in the property.

 Ask your landlord or letting agent for a timetable of repairs.
-Getting repairs done while renting explains your options if the landlord refuses to carry out repairs.
+Our advice on getting repairs done while renting explains your options if the landlord refuses to carry out repairs.

 Depending on the level of damage, you may or may not be able to stay in the property.
-You may want to bring the lease to an end - see step 5 for more information.
+You might want to bring the lease to an end.

 Step 3: Getting repairs done

-Both private landlords and public sector landlords have responsibilities to undertake repairs to their rented properties.
-For more information on the landlord's responsibilities and what to do if your landlord is refusing to do repairs, see Getting repairs done while renting.
+Both private and public-sector landlords have responsibilities to carry out repairs to their rented properties.
+For more information on your landlord's responsibilities and what to do if they refuse to do repairs, read about getting repairs done while renting.

-The landlord has the right to reasonable access to the house to carry out repairs.
+Your landlord has the right to reasonable access to your home to carry out repairs.

-If the landlord wants to carry out improvements, s/he must get either your permission to enter the house and do the works, or a court order authorising her/him to take possession of the house.
-This also applies if the repairs are so extensive that they cannot be done unless you move out.
-The landlord must usually provide alternative accommodation for you, but if you do not want to move, the landlord has the power, in some circumstances, to apply to the court to repossess the property.
-There is information about your rights when repairs are being carried out on the Shelter Scotland website at http://scotland.shelter.org.uk.
+Your landlord must usually provide alternative accommodation for you.
+If you don't want to move, your landlord has the power, in some cases, to apply to the court to repossess the property.
+There's information about your rights when repairs are being carried out on the Shelter Scotland website.

-If the landlord wants you to leave so that improvements or repairs can be done, you should not agree to this until you have obtained independent advice on your rights, for example by consulting an adviser at your local citizens advice bureau.
+You should not agree to leave so repairs can be done until you get independent advice on your rights, for example by speaking to an adviser at your local Citizens Advice Bureau.

-The landlord should take responsibility for organising and negotiating repairs with neighbours.
-You should provide neighbours with the contact details for your landlord or letting agent.
-If you don't know your landlord's address, you can search the Scottish Landlord Register on the Registers of Scotland website, available at www.landlordregistrationscotland.gov.uk.
+Your landlord should take responsibility for organising and negotiating repairs with neighbours.
+You should give neighbours the contact details of your landlord or letting agent.
+If you don't know your landlord's address, you can search the Scottish Landlord Register on the Registers of Scotland website.

-Landlords can get more information about organising common repairs on the Shelter website at http://scotland.shelter.org.uk.
+Landlords can get more information about organising common repairs on the Shelter Scotland website.

-For more help with all aspects of repairs see the website 'Under One Roof' at http://newtenementhandbook.scot
+You can get more help with all aspects of repairs on the 'Under One Roof' website.

 Step 4: Make an insurance claim for damaged furnishings

-If you have a furnished tenancy, your lease may also state that you are responsible for insuring any contents belonging to your landlord.
-Your landlord may ask you to replace these items or pay for them.
-If you don't have insurance, you should negotiate with the landlord and explain your financial situation.
+If you have a furnished tenancy, your lease might say that you're responsible for insuring any contents belonging to your landlord.
+Your landlord might ask you to replace these items or pay for them.
+If you don't have insurance, you should negotiate with your landlord and explain your financial situation.

-If you rent an item like a sofa or television, check whether you have insurance for this.
-You may have paid for insurance when you took out the contract.
+If you rent an item like a sofa or TV, check if you have insurance for it.
+You might have paid for insurance when you took out the contract.
 You should phone the insurance company to make a claim.
-See Making an insurance claim for flooding.
+Read more about making an insurance claim for flooding.

 Your landlord is responsible for replacing or repairing any furnishings that came with the tenancy and are not stated in the lease as being your responsibility to insure.

-In some cases, a landlord has to serve a special notice on you before s/he can apply for an eviction order.
-The rules vary depending on what kind of tenancy it is; in some cases, more than one notice is needed.
+In some cases, your landlord has to serve a special notice on you before they can apply for an eviction order.
+The rules are different depending on the kind of tenancy.
+In some cases, more than one notice is needed.

-If a private landlord wants to end a tenancy on the date the agreement expires, s/he must usually serve a Notice conforming to special rules.
+If a private landlord wants to end a tenancy on the date the agreement expires, they must usually serve a notice correctly.

-If you are a tenant and you receive a Notice seeking possession, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you're a tenant and you get a notice seeking possession, you should consult an experienced adviser, for example at a Citizens Advice Bureau.

-A tenant generally has to give the same amount of notice as a landlord to end the tenancy agreement.
+You generally have to give the same amount of notice as your landlord to end your tenancy agreement.

-If a tenant wants to end an agreement before it is due to expire, s/he can only do so with the permission of the landlord or if there is a term in the agreement that allows for this.
-Otherwise s/he may end up liable for the rent for the remainder of the time covered by the agreement.
+You can only end an agreement early if your landlord gives permission, or if there's a term in the agreement that allows this.
+Otherwise, you might end up liable for the rent for the remainder of the time covered by the agreement.

-The legal rules about the type of tenancy or the written tenancy agreement may say how the tenant can give notice.
-If they do not, the tenant should give notice in a letter that they have signed and sent to their landlord by recorded delivery.
+The legal rules about the type of tenancy or the written tenancy agreement might say how you can give notice.
+If they do not, you should give notice in a letter that you've signed and sent to your landlord by recorded delivery.
 Giving notice by e-mail or text message is not advisable and, in many cases, is not a valid way of ending a tenancy.
-There is information about ending a tenancy on the Shelter Scotland website at http://scotland.shelter.org.uk.

-If you want to end a tenancy agreement, or if you have given notice to the landlord and then changed your mind and want to stay on, you should consult an experienced adviser for example, at a Citizens Advice Bureau, as there are different rules on this for different kinds of tenancy.
+If you want to end a tenancy agreement, or if you've given notice to your landlord and then changed your mind and want to stay on, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
+There are different rules on this for different kinds of tenancy.

-If you rent from a local authority or a registered social landlord which thinks that you have abandoned the property it might take steps to recover the property using abandonment proceedings.
-You can find out more about abandonment proceedings on the Shelter Scotland website at http://scotland.shelter.org.uk.
+If you rent from a local council or a registered social landlord that thinks you've abandoned the property, it might take steps to recover the property using abandonment proceedings.
+You can find out more about abandonment proceedings on the Shelter Scotland website.

-If there is a dispute about rent arrears in this situation you should consult an experienced adviser for example, at a Citizens Advice Bureau.
+If there's a dispute about rent arrears in this situation, you should consult an experienced adviser, for example at a Citizens Advice Bureau.

 4th Floor, Scotiabank House